 Service, Statute, Rule or Regulation (Provide Specific Citation, if applicable) Describe why the Service, Statute, Rule or Regulation is Resulting in Inefficient or Ineffective Agency Operations Provide Agency Recommendation for Modification or Elimination Describe the Estimated Cost Savings or Other Benefit Associated with the Recommended Change Annual \$510,000 SDSI payment, Tex.
-Gov't Code 472.102(c) Expenditures, most of which are fixed, are set to outpace revenues in Respectfully, TBAE suggests a review of the two legislative If these legislatively mandated expenditures are 472.102(6) coming years.
-Absent a requirements noted in eliminated, TBAE Remittance of all reduction in legislatively this section.
-An would expect for the administrative penalties to General Revenue, Tex. mandated expenditures, higher registration fees evaluation of whether the requirements need to increase renewal fees to be Gov't Code 472.110(d) will be required resulting accomplish the significantly delayed, in greater barriers to state's goals of which would reduce entering or continuing in reducing barriers and impediments to the regulated maximizing results continued or initial professions. may be in order. registration.
+Gov't Code 472.102(c) Expenditures, most of which are fixed, are set to outpace revenues in coming years.
+Absent a Respectfully, TBAE suggests a review of the two legislative requirements noted in If these legislatively mandated expenditures are eliminated, TBAE Remittance of all administrative penalties to General Revenue, Tex.
+Gov't Code 472.110(d) reduction in legislatively mandated expenditures, higher registration fees will be required resulting in greater barriers to entering or continuing in the regulated professions. this section.
+An evaluation of whether the requirements accomplish the state's goals of reducing barriers and maximizing results may be in order. would expect for the need to increase renewal fees to be significantly delayed, which would reduce impediments to continued or initial registration.

-TBAE is facing difficult demographic and financial realities, especially considering the financial impact of the COVID-19 pandemic, and likely will need to raise registration fees in the future.
-TBAE projects that by FY24, renewal fees may climb by approximately \$9 for an annual registration renewal unless one or more of the fixed costs noted above are decreased.
-TBAE well understands that increased fees can be a barrier to registration and is proud to have avoided raising fees for sixteen continuous years.
+TBAE is facing difficult demographic and financial realities and likely will need to raise registration fees in the future.
+TBAE projects that by FY27, renewal fees may climb by approximately \$8 for an annual registration renewal unless one or more of the fixed costs noted above are decreased.
+TBAE well understands that increased fees can be a barrier to registration and is proud to have avoided raising fees for eighteen continuous years.
 But in light of the required \$510,000 annual SDSI payment to General Revenue and the 2013 requirement to remit all enforcement penalties to General Revenue, the agency has little choice but to consider raising revenue via fee increases.

-With the disruption of COVID-19, TBAE was not able to do a full self-evaluation of all of TBAE's statutes, rules, and services.
-TBAE will continue to evaluate throughout the strategic planning period with the goal of reducing any barriers to the economic prosperity of Texas and making the agency more effective and efficient in achieving its core mission and will report any additional recommendations to the Governor's office.
+In FY21, pursuant to a required rule review, TBAE was able to do a full self-evaluation of all of TBAE's rules.
+Additionally, TBAE will continue to evaluate throughout the strategic planning period with the goal of reducing any barriers to the economic prosperity of Texas and making the agency more effective and efficient in achieving its core mission and will report any additional recommendations to the Governor's office.